 The Handbell Ministry seeks to exalt the Lord through the brilliant, exhilarating sounds of bell ringing.
 Outreach opportunities exist with our congregation in worship, hospitals, museums, nursing and retirement centers, shopping malls, and mission enterprises.

-There are handbell choirs for adults, youth, children, and senior adults who can read music.
+There are handbell choirs for adults, youth, and children.

 The Sanctuary Ringers are a mid- to advanced-level handbell ensemble.
-Led by Philip Owens, this ensemble stretches even an experienced musician’s skill and technique.
+This ensemble stretches even an experienced musician’s skill and technique.
 This talented group of ringers play regularly in our Sanctuary Service, for special musical events, and in the community.

 The Chapel Ringers ensemble is for students in grades 7-12 with varying degrees of musical ability.
-Led by Philip Owens, this ensemble offers youth a fun and innovative opportunity to learn and grow as an ensemble musician along with their peers.
+This ensemble offers youth a fun and innovative opportunity to learn and grow as an ensemble musician along with their peers.
 Music selections vary from modern praise songs to hymn classics and an occasional pop hit!

-Rehearsals are at 1:45 p.m.
-Sundays in the Handbell Room.
+Rehearsals are at 5:00 p.m.
+Wednesdays in the Handbell Room.

 Sanctuary Pipe Organ